Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 Is a yarn-dyed polo always better?

-Not always — but for striped or multi‑color patterns where consistency and longevity matter, it almost always delivers more reliable results.
+Not always — but for striped or multi-color patterns where consistency and longevity matter, yarn-dyed often delivers more reliable results.

 Can piece-dyed fabrics mimic stripes?

-Only with surface treatments or prints — but that’s not the same structural consistency you get with yarn‑dyed.
+Only with surface treatments or printing — but that isn’t the same structural stripe consistency you get with yarn dyed stripes.

 Does yarn-dyed require higher MOQ?

-Typically yes, because of the upfront preparation of dyed yarns — but the trade‑off is visual and reorder quality.
+Often yes, because of the upfront preparation of dyed yarns — but the trade-off is stronger stripe definition and better reorder stability.

 Conclusion